zesterer/chumsky/guide/getting_started.md

 2. Reduce the size of types.
 Thankfully Rust has recently taken steps to avoid printing extremely long type signatures out to the terminal.
 Even so, parser types can still be rather large.
-You can reduce this problem by commenting out unnecessary parts of your parser, or using `.boxed()` on parsers above the error to simplify their types.
+You can reduce this problem by commenting out unnecessary parts of your parser, or using `.simplify()` on parsers that contribute to the error to simplify their types.

 3. Complaints about types 'not implementing [`Parser`]' are more often than not a failure to fulfil the obligations that come with implementing the trait.
 For example, [`recursive()`] requires that the inner parser implements `Clone`: a